annajenul/UBayFS/README.md

 The development version of the package can be installed with \
 `remotes::install_github("annajenul/UBayFS", build_vignettes = TRUE)`.

-In you use a macOS operator system, make sure you have [XQuartz](https://www.xquartz.org/) installed.
+If you use a macOS operator system, make sure you have [XQuartz](https://www.xquartz.org/) installed.

 Contributing
 ------------